volprjir/w-task/README.md

-# Watcherr interview tasks
+# Interview tasks

-This project has been done as interview task for Watcherr company.
+This project has been done as interview task.
 Backend is written in Python and task 2 has also frontend written in Angular.
 I spent about 100 minutes to complete this.

 ## Task 1